Family love grows with the Hina dolls

 Last but not least, Mom and Dad!

-Through the experience of Hinamatsuri, what I would like Oyose to teach us is the richness of the heart .
+What I want Oyose to teach us through the experience of Hinamatsuri is the richness of the heart .

-Takeaki Aoki, Representative of Dolls of Hinase, Fujieda City, Shizuoka Prefecture
+Takeaki Aoki, Representative of Hinase Dolls, Fujieda City, Shizuoka Prefecture